symeta/realtime-dw-prototype/README.md

 set 'parallelism.default' = '1';
 ```

-create a flink table as the consumer of kafka topic. the DDL is as below:
+## Create a flink table as the consumer of kafka topic. the DDL is as below:

 ```sql